FAForever/server/README.md

     export QUAMASH_QTIMPL=PySide

 Also create the `passwords.py` file.
-This can be done by executing `.travis.sh`.
+This can be done by copying `passwords.py.example`.

-    bash .travis.sh
+    cp passwords.py.example passwords.py

 Use `py.test` to execute the unit tests.